 In certain cases of dyslexia, speech production is further inhibited by a motor skills difficulty.
 For example, it is not uncommon for dyslexia to co-present with dyspraxia, a fine motor skills difficulty that affects movement coordination and sequencing.
 This can affect the muscles used in speech production and cause language delays.
 Kids with dyspraxia also struggle with planning.
 In speaking, planning problems may show up as difficulties with sound sequencing and syntax.

 Note severe dyspraxia that makes speech unintelligible may be referred to as apraxia of speech or childhood apraxia of speech.
 Childhood apraxia of speech is rarely diagnosed before a child turns two to allow for the possibility that speech disruption is caused by a language delay.
 Learn more about apraxia and how speech and language therapy can help.

-We all experience moments in which we’re in mid-conversation and suddenly can’t find the words we want to say.
+We all experience moments in which we’re mid-conversation and suddenly can’t find the words we want to say.
 This happens from time to time in adults and may be due to fatigue or infrequent use of the target words.

 However, many kids with dyslexia also experience problems with language recall.
-It’s not entirely clear why this happens and may be related to the way they store language in the brain.
+It’s not entirely clear why this happens -- it may be related to the way they store language in the brain.
 Studies in applied linguistics have revealed that one way in which we organize and query the mental lexicon is through word-initial sounds.
 That’s why it’s possible to misspeak and say a word that starts with the same sound, such as bell and ball, or a word that contains similar sounds, such as kitchen and chicken, but means something different.